trailblazer/trailblazer/README.md

 Encapsulating an atomic operation into a stateless asset makes it easily detachable, e.g. for background-processing with Sidekiq, Resque or whatever.

 Note that "stateless" doesn't mean you're not allowed to mess around with the application state: Internally, you can do whatever you need to meet your domain requirements!
-The statelessness is refering to the entire Operation and its flow.
+The statelessness is refering to the entire Operation and its flow seen from the caller's perspective.

 ## Domain
 ## Persistance